aohp-os/aohp/README.md

 A task in AOHP proceeds through five stages:

-1. **Intent Expression** — User expresses intent through a generated entrance, existing app, or system command
+1. **Intent Expression** — The user expresses intent through a generated entrance, existing app, or system command
-2. **Capability Resolution** — OS agent resolves intent into service capabilities using descriptors and system memory
+2. **Capability Resolution** — The OS agent resolves intent into service capabilities using descriptors and system memory
 3. **Execution Path Selection** — API/CLI invocation, structured UI operation, or rendered GUI fallback
 4. **Policy Mediation** — All sensitive inputs and state-changing actions pass through the policy and trace layer
 5. **Memory & Audit** — Task traces and outcomes are stored as system-level memory for personalization and auditing